aoloe/scribus-manual-development/README.md

 # Scribus Development Manual

-This repository is deprecated and won't be updated anymore.
+This repository is currently being resurcted.

-The content has been moved to <https://github.com/aoloe/libregraphics-manual-scribus-development>.

-Some time later... it's probably better to move <https://github.com/aoloe/libregraphics-manual-scribus-development> into this directory's content...
+- the content is being moved into the `content/` directory
+- a `TOC.yaml` file is being created
+- the content of <https://github.com/aoloe/libregraphics-manual-scribus-development> is being merged into this repostiory.

 # Developing Scribus